WaveNet's Precision in EEG Classification: Methods

 \subsection{Preprocessing steps}

-The preprocessing steps involved loading EEG data from .mat files stored in directories, and organizing them into HDF5 format.
+The preprocessing steps involved loading iEEG data from .mat files stored in directories, and organizing them into HDF5 format.
 This format optimizes storage and access speed while handling large datasets efficiently.
 After this preprocessing step, the data is dynamically split into distinct training, validation, and test sets.
-This splitting is achieved through random sampling of the data keys, ensuring separation and preventing data leakage between the sets during model evaluation and training.
+This splitting is achieved through random sampling individual samples, ensuring separation and preventing data leakage between the sets during model evaluation and training.
 The entire pipeline is designed with mechanisms to maintain the integrity and separation of data throughout each stage of processing.
 Then, the input layer normalizes the input using Z-score normalization, adding $\varepsilon = 1 \times 10^{-8}$ to prevent division by zero.